Jul 14, 2025

 Mistake #2: Not Disclosing All Assets or Debts

-What to do instead: Gather a complete picture of both parties' finances, including income, property, investments, retirement accounts, business interests, and any debts.
+What to do instead: Gather a complete picture of both parties’ finances: income, property, investments, retirement accounts, business interests, and debts.
 It may feel intrusive, but it’s the foundation of a legally sound agreement.

 Mistake #3: Using Vague or Overreaching Language

-Why it matters: Poorly worded clauses, especially ones that try to waive future rights or dictate lifestyle terms (like parenting duties), often don’t hold up in court.
+Why it matters: Poorly worded clauses, especially those that try to waive future rights or dictate personal behavior, often don’t hold up in court.

-What to do instead: Keep terms specific and realistic.
-Don’t try to cover everything.
-Focus on key financial matters: property division, debt responsibility, spousal support, and business protection.
+What to do instead: Keep your terms specific and reasonable.
+Focus on financial matters, such as property division, debt responsibility, spousal support, and business protection.
+Courts are more likely to uphold agreements that are fair, clear, and limited in scope.

 Mistake #4: Treating It Like a DIY Project